presenta-software/doc-presenta-lib/docs/reference/README.md

 | blockPadding | The block padding                    | 0                      | any valid CSS padding value |
 |              |                                      |                        |                             |

-::: tip Understanding the `props` field
+::: warning Understanding the `props` field

 In general, any property in the `props` object will be injected according to these rules: